-This is the tale of the heroic defence provided by the hindu shahi kingdom of Afghanistan against the Arabs warlords ,whose aim was to spread Islam by swords to new regions.
-These Hindu shahi kingdoms resisted the Arabs invasions for more than 200 years.
+This is the tale of the heroic defense provided by the Shahi (Shahiya) kingdom of Afghanistan against the Arabs warlords, whose aim was to spread Islam by swords to new regions.
+These shahi kingdoms resisted the Arabs invasions for more than 200 years.

-Hindu Shahi dynasty ruled over Kabul and the old province of Gandhara from the decline of the Kushan empire, in the 3rd to the 9th century.
-This kingdom was also known as the Kabul Shahi dynasty when they ruled over Kabul and latter when they moved their capital to the Hund, they were called Hindu Shahi dynasty.
+The Shahi dynasty ruled over Kabul and the old province of Gandhara from the decline of the Kushan empire, in the 3rd to the 9th century.
+This kingdom was also known as the Kabul Shahi dynasty when they ruled over Kabul and later when they moved their capital to the Hund, they were called the Shahi dynasty.

-Known as Ranbal, Rutbil, Ratbil (it can be interpreted as Ratna-pala) in Islamic texts , this king’s name’s has not only forgotten but has been completely wiped out from the pages of Indian history.
+Known as Ranbal, Rutbil, Ratbil (it can be interpreted as Ratna-pala) in Islamic texts, this king’s name has not only been forgotten but has been completely wiped out from the pages of Indian history.

-Background: Hindu Shahis of Afghanistan & the Islamic Conquests of Arabs
+Background: Shahis (Shahya) of Afghanistan & the Islamic Conquests of Arabs

-The conquerors of the world i.e. the Arabs, who not only carved one of the biggest empire of that time but were also superior warlords as compared to its neighboring kingdoms.
+The conquerors of the world i.e. the Arabs, who not only carved one of the biggest empires of that time but were also superior warlords as compared to its neighboring kingdoms.

 After subjugating Persia in 643 AD and motivated by religious zeal they decided to invade the Kabul Valley in 650 AD.
 The governor of Basra i.e. Abdallah ibn Amir ordered Ar-Rabi ibn Ziyad to invade Sistan (Seistan).

-It is believed that ar-Rabi was successful in his initial campaigns and was able to advance as far as Lashkar Gah (Laskargah).
+It is believed that Ar-Rabi was successful in his initial campaigns and was able to advance as far as Lashkar Gah (Laskargah).
 But soon after this success ar-Rabi and his army were forced to retreat from their newly conquered land.
-The governor or Satrap who defeated ar-Rabi and his army is as the name of Ranbal in Islamic texts.
+The governor or Satrap who defeated ar-Rabi and his army is has the name of Ranbal in Islamic texts.

 The Arabs were furious from this defeat and within three years after this defeat Abdallah ibn Amir ordered Abd ar-Rahman or Abdu-r Rahman to finish the Shahis and subjugate Kabul and Seistan.

-Initially the army of the Arabs under Rahman were able to capture Sistan and were also successful in capturing incalculable wealth and prisoners of war too.
+Initially, the army of the Arabs under Rahman was able to capture Sistan and was also successful in capturing incalculable wealth and prisoners of war too.

-Next aim of the arabs was Kabul and when Abd-r Rahman was made the governor of Seistan the Arabs under him didn’t hesitate to invade the kingdom of the Shahi’s at Kabul.
+The next aim of the Arabs was Kabul and when Abd-r Rahman was made the governor of Seistan the Arabs under him didn’t hesitate to invade the kingdom of the Shahi’s at Kabul.